dimitri-nicolo/calico/networking/egress-gateway-aws.md

 Note: the table list the total number of network interfaces and IP addresses but the first interface on the host (the primary interface) and the first IP of each interface (its primary IP) cannot be used for egress gateways.

-The primary interface cannot be used for egress gateways because it belongs to the AWS Subnet that is in use for Kubernetes hosts; this means that a planned egress gateway IP could get used by AWS as the primary IP of an instance (for example when scaling up the cluster).
+The primary interface cannot be used for egress gateways because it belongs to the VPC Subnet that is in use for Kubernetes hosts; this means that a planned egress gateway IP could get used by AWS as the primary IP of an instance (for example when scaling up the cluster).